Maniac-i/Bootcamp-Assignment-3/README.md

 # Bootcamp-Assignment-3

 This project is Asssignment 3 for the OSU Bootcamp.
 The goal of the project was to make a working random password generator that took several prompts from the user and returned a password that match the selected criteria.
-This projected utilized Javascript and provided practice with <b>declaring variables, if..else statements, for loops, and functions<b>.
+This projected utilized Javascript and provided practice with **declaring variables, if..else statements, for loops, and functions**.

   The password generator had to satisfy the followsing requirements: